The Kinks: Musical style

 According to Jeff Mezydlo of Yardbarker, the Kinks combined the "pop-rock feel of the British invasion with a bluesy tint".
 The band started out playing the then popular R&B and blues styles; then, under the influence of the Kingsmen's "Louie Louie" recording, developed louder rock and hard rock sounds.
 Due to their pioneering contribution to the field, they have often been labelled as "the original punks".
-Dave Davies was "really bored with this guitar sound—or lack of an interesting sound" so he purchased "a little green amplifier ... an Elpico" from a radio spares shop in Muswell Hill, and "twiddled around with it", including "taking the wires going to the speaker and putting a jack plug on there and plugging it straight into my AC30" (a larger amplifier), but didn't get the sound he wanted until he got frustrated and "got a single-sided Gillette razorblade and cut round the cone [from the centre to the edge] ... so it was all shredded but still on there, still intact.
-I played and I thought it was amazing."
+Dave Davies was "really bored with this guitar sound—or lack of an interesting sound", so he purchased "a little green amplifier [...] an Elpico" from a radio spares shop in Muswell Hill, and "twiddled around with it", including "taking the wires going to the speaker and putting a jack plug on there and plugging it straight into my AC30" (a larger amplifier), but did not get the sound he wanted until he got frustrated and "got a single-sided Gillette razorblade and cut round the cone [from the centre to the edge] [...] so it was all shredded but still on there, still intact.
+I played and I thought it was amazing, really freaky."
 The jagged sound of the amplifier was replicated in the studio; the Elpico was plugged into the Vox AC30, and the resulting effect became a mainstay in the Kinks' early recordings—most notably on "You Really Got Me" and "All Day and All of the Night".